 MJLS combines the best elements of peer-reviewed journals and student-run journals to speed up the process by which cutting-edge scholarship can enter scholarly debates and inform the public consciousness.

 MJLS publishes scholarly articles, comments, essays, and online blog posts.
-MJLS is soliciting content for our first issue.
-If you are interested in learning more, please view our inaugural theme and submission guidelines pages.
+MJLS is soliciting student scholarship and book reviews for our second issue.
+If you are interested in learning more, please view our theme and submission guidelines pages.